-5.2.3.7 Split of capacity remuneration between interconnectors and foreign capacity

-If a capacity mechanism only rewards interconnection or foreign capacity, it will not fully correct the distortions the capacity mechanism causes to investment incentives.
+- 5.2.3.7 Split of capacity remuneration between interconnectors and foreign capacity - (347) If a capacity mechanism only rewards interconnection or foreign capacity, it will not fully correct the distortions the capacity mechanism causes to investment incentives.
 To ensure the right investment incentives, the revenues from the mechanism paid to the interconnector and/or the foreign capacity should reflect the relative contribution each makes to security of supply in the zone operating the capacity mechanism.
 Where interconnection is relatively scarce but there is ample foreign capacity in a neighbouring zone, the interconnectors should thus receive the majority of capacity remuneration.
-This would reinforce incentives to invest in additional interconnection but scarcity of foreign capacity, the foreign capacity should receive most of the capacity remuneration.
+131 This would reinforce incentives to invest in additional interconnection, which is the limiting factor in this case.
+Conversely, where there is ample interconnection but scarcity of foreign capacity, the foreign capacity should receive most of the capacity remuneration.
 In this case, foreign capacity is the limiting factor that should receive additional incentives.